Meeco/js-sdk/packages/cli/README.md

 Modify a requested organization service.
 Members of the organization with roles owner and admin can use this command to modify the requested service.

 ```
-Modify a requested organization service.
-Members of the organization with roles owner and admin can use this command to modify the requested service.

 USAGE
   $ meeco organization-services:update ORGANIZATION_ID